syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 ## Normal events

-Represents an appointment that is created for any specific time interval within a day.
+Normal events are appointments that occur within a specific time interval on a single day.

 ### Creating a normal event

 Here's an example of how to create a normal event in the Scheduler using simple JSON data:

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}